MoustaphaCheikhJidou/LicensePlateRecognition/README.md

 ### Usage

-Run Second phase notebook JIDDOU26.ipynb notebook to regenerate submission.csv Run test notebook .ipynb to test on a specific image
+Run Second phase notebook JIDDOU26.ipynb notebook to regenerate submission.csv and to generate the final_phase_images directory .
+Run test notebook .ipynb to test on a specific image

 ### Contributing